The DA (Direct Access) course.

 Things for you to arrange beforehand:

-• Complete the booking form, noting the number of your previous licence and the date of its expiry.
+• Complete the booking form, noting the number of your previous license and the date of its expiry.
 You will find the booking form here.
-Print out and keep a copy of the confirmation page that you will recieve once your booking has been made.
+Print out and keep a copy of the confirmation page that you will receive once your booking has been made.

-• Make an early application for your new driving licence and ensure that it is valid from the date of your training or earlier.
+• Make an early application for your new driving license and ensure that it is valid from the date of your training or earlier.

 • Ensure that you have applied for your insurance in good time and that it is valid from 08:55 or earlier on the day of your course.